Three-point functions in critical loop models: Introduction and main results

 \subsection{A conjecture inspired by bootstrap results}

 In order to derive analytic formulas for 4-point structure constants, it was crucial to have an analytic ansatz to which numerical results could be compared \cite{nrj23}.
-This ansatz is built from the \textbf{reference 3-point structure constant}
+This ansatz is built from a quantity $C^\text{ref}$ called the reference 3-point structure constant.
+We now propose to use this quantity as an ansatz for 3-point structure constants.
+And we rename it $C$ instead of $C^\text{ref}$.
+Its explicit expression is

 where $\Gamma_\beta^{-1}=\frac{1}{\Gamma_\beta}$ is the inverse of the Barnes double Gamma function, which obeys